komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

 The metadata extraction found 8 incorrect files however no error message were retrieved regarding these files (TODO: needs to be checked manually).

 The geographic information is mainly stored as epgs code within the laz files however 276 tiles do not contain geographic information, but linking them to epgs:25832 (ETR89 UTM 32 N based on the GRS80 spheroid) gives the correct geographic location.
 The datasets were largely extracted with PDAL 1.3.0 and 1.5.0.
 Some files were extracted using TerraScan and one with CPS/RTW LAS Lib v1.08.
 The dataset contains LiDAR data from all three flight campaigns.
-The online data storage were updated the 2014/2015 datasets continiously with the newly measured LiDAR datasets.
-So as result one region was measured in 2018 and this was pusblished together with mainly the 2014/2015 dataset.
-Based on the minimum GPS time also 9348 tiles contain data from 2006/2007 as well as the 2018 measured region constains some tiles which were measured in 2015 (13104 tiles).
+The 2014/2015 LiDAR dataset were updated with the more recently measured dataset(s).
+Based on the minimum GPS time 9348 tiles contain data from 2006/2007 flight campaign as well as the 2018 measured region constains some tiles which were measured in 2015.

 Oldest            |  Most recent :-------------------------:|:-------------------------: